lukejcollins/amazon-linux-personal-dev-env/README.md

 1. Make the repository your own with a fork.
 2. Within the Dockerfile, tweak hardcoded elements like the username and introduce any other requisite tools.
-3. Follow the deployment steps to construct and utilize your Docker image.
+3. Follow the deployment steps to construct and utilise your Docker image.

 ## Community Input: